-The British chemical industry provides integrated parks with pipeline grids for a whole range of chemical substances including Acetic acid, Ethylene, Ethylene oxide, Hydrogen, Methanol, Naphta Petroleum, Natural gas, Nitrobenzene, Nitrogen, Oxygen, Steam and Terephthalic Acid.
+The British chemical industry provides integrated parks with pipeline grids for a whole range of chemical substances including Acetic acid, Ethylene, Ethylene oxide, Hydrogen, Methanol, Naphtha Petroleum, Natural gas, Nitrobenzene, Nitrogen, Oxygen, Steam and Terephthalic acid.

-Two out of the four clusters are located near a sea harbour, two have a railway connection, three are accessible by highway, and two can be accessed via a waterway.
+Two out of the three clusters are located near a sea harbour, two have a railway connection, two are accessible by highway, and two can be accessed via a waterway.

 The integrated chemical sites in United Kingdom as presented on this website cover a total area of approximately 1000 hectare of which 270 hectare is currently available for new development.

 Please use the map above to explore the chemical parks in United Kingdom in more detail, or browse to our map of Europe to extend your search to chemical clusters in other European countries.